Ufidtech/onboardx-gemma/README.md

 ## Why it matters

-Many developer communities are active during events, but go quiet afterward.
+Many campus tech communities are active during events, but go quiet afterward.

 That creates a real gap:
 - new members do not know what to do next